Rajraut7719/social-networking-app/README.md

 ### Design Choices
-Token-based Authentication: JWT is used for stateless user authentication, providing scalability.
+- **Token-based Authentication**: JWT is used for stateless user authentication, providing scalability.
-MySQL: Selected for its reliability and ease of integration with Django.
+- **MySQL**: Selected for its reliability and ease of integration with Django.
-Caching with Django: Utilizes Django's caching framework to improve performance by caching frequently accessed data.
+- **Caching with Django**: Utilizes Django's caching framework to improve performance by caching frequently accessed data.
-Django's Built-in Features: Utilized Django’s ORM and caching framework for efficient data handling.
+- **Django's Built-in Features**: Utilized Django’s ORM and caching framework for efficient data handling.